 Reduce the caloric intake of your child's diet slightly.
 Weight loss for children and teens should be gradual, averaging around a 1-pound loss per week or month.
 Cutting 100 calories from your kid's diet each day, which is the equivalent of a glass of juice, can translate into 1 pound of weight loss per month.
 Eliminating 280 calories each day, which is equivalent to two cans of soda, prompts over 2 pounds of weight loss each month.

 4. Encourage Playing Outdoors

 Encourage physical activity over sedentary pastimes.
 If your child becomes involved with an athletic pursuit, you may not need to restrict calories below the recommendation for her sex and age.
 Biking, running, swimming, volleyball, tennis or other competitive sports often lead to an increase in calories burned each day, prompting weight loss.

-Consider limiting television viewing of your child to encourage more physical activity.
-Also restrict eating in front of the TV, since mindless eating often leads to overeating.
+Consider limiting your child's screen time to encourage more physical activity.
+Also restrict eating in front of the TV as mindless eating often leads to overeating.